michaellawrencemorgan/7sds/docs/love.md

-Use this translation code from this week's Science Lesson.
+Share this translation code from this week's Science Lesson.
 The subject of this week's Lesson is "Is the Universe, Including Man, Evolved by Atomic Force?"

 S&H 502:28 (only) The universe reflects Love.